frankleonrose/EmbeddedJvm/Readme.md

   b.
 Specify the 'CopyJavaToPluginsFolder.sh' script with optional parameter pointing
      to the JRE you would like to embed.
 If no parameter is specified, the script using $JAVA_HOME by default.
+  c.
+Add the "--deep" option to Other Code Signing Flags.
+Otherwise codesign chokes on the JRE.

 Copyright (c) 2014 Futurose